-Prospect Viewpoints are created using the Scenes in your SketchUp file.
-More information about our SketchUp integration can be found here.
+SketchUp - Prospect Viewpoints are created using the Scenes in your SketchUp file.

 Scenes in SketchUp

-Prospect Viewpoints are created using the 3D Views in your Revit file.
-More information about our Revit integration can be found here.
+Revit - Prospect Viewpoints are created using the 3D Views in your Revit file.
+For how to create 3D views read these steps.

 3D Views in Revit